§ 01 · Cross-sector position

 • Direct accelerated patching of PAN-OS NGFWs and management-plane lockdown where patching is delayed.
 High confidence

-• Mandate phishing-resistant MFA across admin and SaaS roles to blunt AiTM vishing and credential reuse.
+• Mandate phishing-resistant MFA across admin and SaaS roles.
 High confidence

 Selected indicators (defanged)